 “Strategy is defined as a plan of action to achieve a goal or goal set” (Rollinson R., Young E.; Strategy in the 21st Century)

 So, once you and your team (or you, in a sole proprietorship) have developed your strategy, what do you do with it?
 Keeping the definition above in mind, you/your team develop a list of the objectives to be accomplished to realize the strategy.
 That list can be referred to as the strategic operating plan.

 How to execute strategy?

 All right then; now that you have an operating plan, you need to execute it.
 To do that, you must explain to your team members what the strategy means to your organization (communication), explain why it is important to them (influencing), and ensure that all departments understand that they need to do the right things at the right time (alignment).

 For the Project Management Professionals reading this blog, those objectives are most likely the priorities you would be working on.
-This means many of the factors that make culture important to strategy execution apply to project management and execution – especially the requirement to engage at all levels of the organization.
-Successful engagement is critical to maintaining alignment of execution activities, and dependent on a strong and consistent culture.
+This means many of the factors that make culture important to the strategy execution process apply to project management and execution – especially the requirement to engage at all levels of the organization.
+Successful engagement is critical to maintaining alignment of execution activities and is dependent on a strong and consistent culture.

 To once again quote authors Bossidy and Charan from Execution talking about the importance of having a culture of execution excellence:

 “To understand execution, you have to keep three key points in mind:

 - Execution is a discipline, and integral to strategy.

 - Execution is the major job of the business leader.